-Bernadette has over 30 years experience as a performer, choreographer, educator & consultant in remote, regional and capital Australia, Europe, UK, Israel, USA, South America, Asia, the Pacific & West Africa.
-Beyond dance she’s worked in theatre, education, commercials and film, and lectured in Performance at the UWS (University of Western Sydney) for 9 years (1999-2007).
+Bernadette has decades of experience as a Performer, Choreographer, Educator and Consultant in remote, regional and urban Australia, as well as in Europe, Israel, the United States, South America, Asia, the Pacific, and West Africa.
+Beyond dance she’s worked in theatre, education, commercials and film, and lectured in Performance at University of Western Sydney from 1999-2007.

-Bernadette completed an 18-month international research program with an Arts NSW Women & Arts Fellowship for her contribution to Australian Dance.
-It entailed ongoing research into [world] indigenous dance forms of the Pacific, (Fiji & Samoa) West Africa (Senegal) and south India (Kerala); and exploring multimedia and its intersect with choreography – Film (Philadelphia, USA), Photography (Palermo, Sicily) and Architecture (Hamburg, Germany).
+Bernadette completed an 18-month international research program as part of an Arts NSW Women & Arts Fellowship, which she was awarded for her contribution to Australian dance.
+It entailed ongoing research into Indigenous dance forms of the Pacific, (Fiji & Samoa) West Africa (Senegal) and south India (Kerala), exploring media and their intersections with choreography – Film (Philadelphia, USA), Photography (Palermo, Sicily) and Architecture (Hamburg, Germany).

 She was Choreographer, Performer, and Artistic Consultant for Moving with the Dreaming by Nadine Patterson of HIP Cinema (1997, Philadelphia, USA) which screened in Chicago, the Philadelphia Fest of World Cinema, Harlem Film Fest, and Burkina Faso Film Fest, and won a National Black Programming Consortium's Prized Pieces Award.
 Bernadette has been Choreographer in Residence within Australia and abroad.